patternfly/patternfly-org/packages/patternfly-4/content/design-guidelines/usage-and-behavior/charts/design.md

 ![Pie chart](./img/piechart.png)

 1. **Pie chart fill**: We recommend that fill colors should be based on the [Colors for charts](/design-guidelines/styles/chart-colors).
+2. **Legend**: Each variable on the legend should report their current value.

 ### React component
 [Pie chart](/documentation/react/charts/chartpie)